 - Instead of starting with a story, start with a big idea.
 How do you explore abstract concepts like sacrifice, redemption, rebirth, and wrath through story?

-Sometimes, by brainstorming through all these established genres, stories, and themes, you’ll find that a pretty original idea emerges.
+Sometimes, by brainstorming established genres, stories, and themes, you’ll find that an original idea emerges.

 More Specific Story Writing Ideas

 Let’s say you’re writing a story about a homeless teen who squats in a family’s Manhattan apartment during the day while they’re at work and school.
 It occurs to you that there are some parallels to Goldilocks and the Three Bears.
-Instead of writing your idea off as unoriginal, use the fairy tale to infuse your story with archetypes and symbols that are universally recognized: three teddy bears on the child’s bed, three differently sized chairs in the living room, the family eating porridge for breakfast.
+Instead of writing off your idea as unoriginal, use the fairy tale to infuse your story with archetypes and symbols that are universally recognized: three teddy bears on the child’s bed, three chairs of various sizes in the living room, the family eating porridge for breakfast.